gyng/ditherer/README.md

 [Ditherer](https://github.com/gyng/ditherer) is a project built using an older version of this boilerplate.

 End-to-end/integration/functional testing is intentionally kept separate.
+You can consider using Cypress or Playwright for this.

 ## Usage